xwp/wp-dev-lib/readme.md

 ## Pre-commit Tips

-The default behavior for the linters is to only report errors on lines that are within actual staged changes being committed.
+The default behaviour for the linters is to only report errors on lines that are within actual staged changes being committed.
 So remember to selectively stage the files (via `git add ...`) or better the patches (via `git add -p ...`).

 ### Skipping Checks